BREAKING NEWS: February 19, 2014 16:10 ET

 GCEI focuses on proprietary technology that thermally decomposes material in an oxygen-free, externally heated reaction vessel using a temperature and pressure controlled environment.

+Pyrolysis heats up carbon-based materials in the absence of oxygen - sometimes using a catalyst of some kind in addition to heat - to decompose them into other products.
+Pyrolyzing plastics generally produces a liquid fuel, a gas product, ash, char and some other byproducts.
+The resulting liquid fuel can be refined into a variety of different fuels such as gasoline or diesel, while the syngas can be burned to drive a generator.
 Systems are based on 20 ton module designed to convert approximately 6,600 tons of mixed waste plastic annually, specifically targeting polyethylene and polypropylene, to produce in excess of 3.1million gallons of liquid fuel including diesel.
 Plastic waste is continuously treated in a cylindrical chamber and the pyrolytic gases condensed in a specially-designed condenser system to yield predominantly straight chain aliphatic hydrocarbons with little formation of by-products.
 These hydrocarbons are then selectively condensed and cleaned further to produce the average carbon chain length required for distillate fuel.
 The plastic is pyrolized at 370 ºC-420 ºC and the pyrolysis gases are condensed in a 2-stage condenser to produce a low-sulfur distillate.
 (Pyrolysis is a process of thermal degradation in the absence of oxygen.)
 The system consists of stock in-feed system, pyrolysis chambers, contactors, distillation, centrifuge, oil recovery line, off-gas cleaning, and residual contamination removal.
 Waste plastics are loaded via a hot-melt in-feed system directly into the main pyrolysis chamber.
 Agitation evens the temperature and homogenizes the feedstock's.
 Pyrolysis then commences and the plastic becomes a vapor.
 Non-plastic materials fall to the bottom of the chamber.
 The vapor is converted into the various fractions in the distillation column.
 The distillates then pass into the recovery tanks.
 From the recovery tanks, the product is sent to a centrifuge to remove contaminants such as water or carbon.
 The cleaned distillates are then pumped to the storage tanks.